 In August 1973 I moved from my hometown of St. Louis to begin a new life in Boston.
 It was there that I took up running before combining it with broadcasting to mount what has become a career.

-No, Duff’s offered an inventive, seasonally changing menu, a splendidly stocked bar, family-like staff, and such a warm bohemian atmosphere — including its famous Monday night poetry readings — that those high pressed-tin ceilings, wide wooden floors and exposed brick walls felt more like an extension of our house on Flora Place than a place of business.
-Over the years our family celebrated births, graduations, anniversaries, and even wakes there, and never felt anything other than at home.
+Though it offered an inventive, seasonally changing menu, a splendidly stocked bar, family-like staff, and such a warm bohemian atmosphere — including its famous Monday night poetry readings — those high pressed-tin ceilings, wide wooden floors and exposed brick walls felt more like an extension of people’s homes than a place of business.
+Over the years our family (I’m sure like many others) celebrated births, graduations, anniversaries, and even wakes there, and never felt anything other than perfectly at home.

 A few days ago another old St. Louis friend emailed saying Duff’s would be closing at the end of the month after a run of 41 years.
-While it is the nature of restaurants to open and close, for tastes to change, and neighborhoods to transform, as I read the email I was flooded with memories and reminded of what a single establishment could mean to a city.
+While it is the nature of restaurants to open and close, for tastes to change, and neighborhoods to transform, as I read the email I was flooded with memories while being reminded of what a single establishment could mean to a city and it s people.

 As teens we would make pilgrimages to Gaslight on Friday nights if only to explore the thrill of what may lay ahead.
 Walking along the bustling gaslight lit sidewalks we’d watch black-clad beatniks mix with expense account swells who spilled out of clubs like the Crystal Palace, Peacock Alley and The Left Bank, each with a high-coiffed, sweet-smelling woman in tow.

 But before we could come of age, Gaslight Square fell victim to post-war urban decay and the corresponding white-flight to the suburbs.
-The combination eventually left St. Louis with less than half its peak population, and drained city coffers of their much needed tax base.
-It was into this environment that Duff’s opened its doors several blocks south at 392 North Euclid near McPherson on July 7, 1972.
+The combination eventually left the city of St. Louis with less than half its peak population, and drained city coffers of their much needed tax base.
+It was into this environment that Duff’s opened its doors several blocks south of what had been Gaslight Square at 392 North Euclid near McPherson on July 7, 1972.

 It was a risky proposition, no doubt, but with the diligence and hope of youth Duff’s, along with Balaban’s – another restaurant that had opened one block north that March — helped return the northern wing of the Central West End to must-visit status.
 With the two restaurant/bars serving as anchors, a growing melange of brick-faced antique shops, art galleries, book stores, restaurants and sidewalk cafes once again brought a Left Bank-like urban chic back to the city, and began what has become a long urban renewal for the old hometown.